Academify-App/app-backend/README.md

-  "title": "string",               // Title of the material "description": "string",         // Description of the material "price": 0.0,                    // Price of the material (decimal, e.g., 29.99) "url": "string"                  // URL to the material or related resource }
+  "title": "string",               // Title of the material "description": "string",         // Description of the material "price": 0.0,                    // Price of the material (decimal, e.g., 29.99) "url": "string",                 // URL to the material or related resource "cover_url": "string"            // cover Url of the material or related resource }
 ```